GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 any non-zero registration fee associated with the burned `tokenId` will be transfered to the account who burned the token, *not* the owner of the token at the time of burning.

-## Official Hypernet Protocol Non Fungible Registries
+## Official Hypernet Protocol Non-Fungible Registries

 The Hypernet Protocol instantiates several NFRs at protocol launch that are necessary for the secure functioning of payments, goverance, and identity functionality.
 All NFRs in this list are managed by the Hypernet Protocol [DAO](/packages/contracts/contracts/governance/README.md).
 That is, all